PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-10 00:49:25
+Last updated: 2024-04-10 00:50:00
-Random Quote: Well, I think that... when you have a connection with someone, it never really goes away, you know? - Alex Vause
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin